midtown-ai/glossary/glossary/m.md

  * Policy: The policy determines the agent's behavior by mapping states or state-action pairs to actions.
 The policy can be deterministic (selecting a single action) or stochastic (selecting actions based on probabilities).
 Model-free learning algorithms aim to find an optimal policy that maximizes the expected cumulative reward over time.

  * Value Function: The value function estimates the expected long-term return or cumulative reward associated with being in a particular state or taking a specific action in a given state.
 It represents the desirability or utility of states or actions.
-Value functions can be estimated through various techniques such as Monte Carlo methods, temporal difference learning, or function approximation.
+Value functions can be estimated through various techniques such as [Monte Carlo methods], temporal difference learning, or function approximation.

  * Model-free learning algorithms learn by iteratively updating the value function or policy based on the observed [rewards] and [states] during interactions with the environment.
 These updates are typically driven by optimization principles, such as maximizing cumulative rewards or minimizing the difference between estimated and observed values.